boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 5G Network Slice Orchestrator (5GNSO):
 : The entity responsible for the orchestration of the End-to-End 5G Slice made up of RAN, Core and Transport Network Domain.
 The details of the 5GNSO are outside the scope of this document.
 The 5GNSO interfaces with the IETF NSC to orchestrate the Transport Network.

 An extended list of abbreviations used in this document is provided in {{ext-abbr}}.

 #  5G Network Slicing Integration in Transport Networks

 ##  5G Network Slicing versus Transport Network Slicing

 ##  NF-to-NF Datapath vs. Transport Network {#sec-nf-nf-datapath}

 The 3GPP specifications loosely define the Transport Network and its integration in RAN and CN domains: the role of the Transport Network is to interconnect Network Functions (NFs).
 In other words, it is the end-to-end datapath between two NFs.
-The section clarifies the scope of the Transport Network and its integration in the NF-to-NF datapath.
+In practice, the end-to-end Datapath is frequently a segmented,non-uniform architecture potentially managed by different organizations.
+This section zooms in on this datapath by introducing a segmentation based on Organization and Orchestration domains.
+In this regard, it  refines the scope of the Transport Network with a provider focus.

 ### Definition and Scope of the Transport Network

+To start with, we assume that a 5G Network Slice Orchestrator is responsible for the orchestration of end-to-end 5G Slice.
+This includes the configuration of slices for the RAN and CORE domains  (i.e. 5G  Network Functions) as well as the  overall Transport domain (i.e. connectivity). (??? add ref to framework for customer/provider naming) This document splits the orchestration Transport domain into two main building blocks:
+- Customer Network: the customer network incorporates the Network Functions and potentially additional intermediate routing devices.
+We assume that specific
+- Transport Network: the Transport Network is defined with a service provider scope (i.e. WAN).
+The Transport  The Customer Network.
+The RAN and CORE Networks NFs are deployed
-This document defines the Transport Network with a service provider scope.
+This includes the orchestration  Customer and Transport Network This document defines the Transport Network with a service provider scope (i.e. WAN ).
 The role of the TN is to interconnect Cutomer Networks (e.g. 5G sites with 5G Network Functions).

 This document makes of the terms defined in {{!I-D.ietf-teas-ietf-network-slices}}:
 * The TN extends up to the Provider Edge (PE).
 * The PE is logically connected to the Customer Network via an Attachment Circuit.
 * The CE is a device managed by the customer (i.e. 5G Network Orchestration) that provides logical connectivity to the Transport Network via the Attachment Circuit.
 We also assume that the Transport Network is based on IP, MPLS or SRv6 technologies.
 Additionally, the orchestration of the TN is based on the IETF NSC.
+The CE can be

-In parrallel, a 5G Network Slice Orchestrator is responsible for orchestating the end-to-end 5G Slice logic: Customer Network including Network Functions and the Transport Network.
+In parrallel, a 5G Network Slice Orchestrator is responsible for orchestating the end-to-end 5G Slice logic.
+This includes the orchestration of the Customer Network and the Transport Network. including Network Functions and the Transport Network.
 The Orchestration of the TN is enforced via the IETF NSC.

 ~~~~
 {::include ./drawings/end-to-end-TN.fig}